RodoJML/BIS04_UniversityCalendar_FinalProject/README.md

 Main design pattern used was (M,V,C) Model, View, Controller for structure.
 Program contains at least 1200 lines of code, using 1 external or additional library called "jdatepicker" for all the calendar features.

-This was the final project for the Course "BIS02 - Programming II" at Universidad Latina de Costa Rica in 2021

 **To run the app**

     1. Download the .jar file "CalendarioUniversitario.jar" located in the "dist" folder of this repo.